 (d) Participants allocated more than \$20,000 annually shall submit an estimated expenditure report at the end of each fiscal year period an actual operations and maintenance budget outlining actual MAP expenditures for labor, supplies, materials and services for all eligible sites.
 Report shall be in the manner and form as required by the Board.
-Failure to submit this report within the specified time shall result in program disqualification;
+Failure to submit this report within the specified time shall result in program disqualification.

-(e) Any participant that does not certify by July 15 shall be deemed to have certified in accordance with paragraph (3)(c) (D) of this rule and funds estimated for allocation to that participant will be available for extraordinary and emergency maintenance needs under subsection (2)(f) of this rule.
+(e) Any participant that does not certify by July 15 shall be deemed to have certified in accordance with (3)(c)(D), of this rule and funds estimated for allocation to that participant will be available for extraordinary and emergency maintenance needs under (2)(d).